Updated: Aug 23, 2022

 Recommended Pour: The Sweet Mead is their best selling and award-winning mead, followed by the Cyser.

-Vikre is a distillery, not a winery, so they won’t be able to offer a glass of wine.
-But, they are a must visit during your taproom tour along the north shore.
+Located right in Duluth, in the heart of Canal Park at the base of the lift bridge, you'll find Vikre.
+Vikre is a distillery, not technically a winery, so they won’t be able to offer you a glass of wine per se.
+But, they do sell a variety of canned cocktails which feature added sustainably farmed wine, and are downright delicious.
+They're a must-visit during your tour of wineries along the north shore.

 Recommended Pour: We’re a fan of the Boreal Gin, but they have a rotating drink menu and we’d highly encourage you to try something new next time you visit!